 Physical theaters used to house much of the Latin American film culture of the time.
 In Los Angeles, South Main Street fostered a number of theaters dedicated to showcasing Spanish-language films, such as the Azteca Theater and the California Theatre.
 Theater businessmen and exhibition companies recognized the local audiences and showed films meant to make a profit in the area, said UCLA Theater, Film and Television lecturer Maria Elena de las Carreras.

 “There was a Spanish-speaking audience, mainly Mexicans who saw images of themselves and of the motherland in these films in the theaters,” de las Carreras said.

-As films with sound began to evolve, de las Carreras said Hollywood studios made Spanish language versions of English films alongside original Spanish movies – which were highlighted by the theaters.
-One of the films with a Spanish counterpart was the 1931 film “Drácula,” which de las Carreras said primarily followed the original film.
+As films with sound began to evolve, de las Carreras said Hollywood studios made Spanish-language versions of English films alongside original movies in Spanish – which were highlighted by the theaters.
+One of the films with a Spanish-language counterpart was the 1931 film “Drácula,” which de las Carreras said primarily followed the original film.

 But there were subtler faults as well.
-First, American producers would have Latin actors from one country portray characters from a different country, such as an Argentine actor portraying Mexican characters.
-The producers generalized all Latin people, not realizing Spanish-speaking audiences would notice the mix of accents, de las Carreras said.
+First, American producers would have Latino actors from one country portray characters from a different country, such as an Argentine actor portraying Mexican characters.
+The producers generalized all Latino people, not realizing Spanish-speaking audiences would notice the mix of accents, de las Carreras said.